jsdealy/akvsbk/README.md

   legal and societal strictures binding marriage and divorce in 19th century Russia, but others are more universal.
   BK doesn't touch on that topic at all, as far as I know.
-  AK, unlike BK, is a genuine and at times quite passionate "forbidden love" story.
+  So, AK, unlike BK, is a genuine and at times quite passionate "forbidden love" story.
   Tolstoy got his initial inspiration for the novel via real-world events involving an illicit aristocratic love affair